Home Location Register Front-End

 The HLR-FE product is part of the Ericsson offering for Subscriber Data Management (SDM) which is called Ericsson User Data Consolidation (UDC).
-Its main role in the UDC system is to provide subscription management and user authentication to GSM/GPRS and WCDMA network domains and is a key enable for massive IoT.
+Its main role in the UDC system is to provide subscription management and user authentication to GSM/GPRS and WCDMA network domains and is a key enabler for massive IoT.

 The HLR-FE provides three main 3GPP defined functionalities for GSM/GPRS and WCDMA networks which are: